 Just like D500 above, the EOS 7D Mark II borrows much from its big brother, the EOS-1D X (that's now been replaced by the EOS-1D X Mark II), bringing 10fps shooting and a professional autofocus system to the amateur market.
 Now you can shoot action and sports like the pros, but at a price within the reach of enthusiasts.
 The EOS 7D Mark II isn't just a high-speed specialists, it's a terrific all-round camera.
 It's tough, with an alloy body and weather-sealed controls, it has a great sensor with an advanced dual-pixel hybrid autofocus system, and it's a powerful video camera too.

-Read the full review: Canon EOS 7D Mark II
+Read our in-depth Canon EOS 7D Mark II review

 A full-frame DSLR with performance, versatility and value